Skip to main content

 What this means for drivers

-The UK’s EV transition is moving from rapid growth to steady integration.
-That naturally brings more structured regulation, but it also reflects confidence that electric mobility is here to stay.
-As more people enter the electric driving era, accessible charging, both at home and on the street is essential to broadening adoption.
+The UK’s EV transition is moving from rapid expansion to steady integration.
+That shift naturally brings more structured regulation, but it also reflects confidence that electric mobility is here to stay.

 The DriveElectric view